vstinner/vstinner.github.io/draft/hybrid_graphics.rst

     the two power/graphics profiles and is almost fixed throughout the user session.

-**This article is about the Linux kernel vgaswitcheroo with the muxless model.**

 Note: The development to support hybrid graphics in Linux started in 2010.

 Does my Linux have Hybrid Graphics?